aijams/syllabus/Class-2.md

 ## Homework

-* set up a working development environment, including the ability to ** edit code,
+* set up a working development environment, including the ability to
+* * edit code,
-** run commands on a UNIX/Linux command line
+* * run commands on a UNIX/Linux command line
-** run a compiler
+* * run a compiler
-** make a simple shell script and run it
+* * make a simple shell script and run it.
+(I didn't really get to saying much about shell scripts in class.
+The notes above have the basics, essentially all you have to do is put your commands into a text file, and then run it, either using `bash build.sh` or making it executable using `chmod`.

 * Finish "your turn" from above

 * Email me the following:
-** How you set up your environment (what operating system you're using, your editor, etc.)
+* * How you set up your environment (what operating system you're using, your editor, etc.)
-** Attach your `hello.cxx`, the `build.sh` script and copy&paste the output from running the program.
+* * Attach your `hello.cxx`, the `build.sh` script and copy&paste the output from running the program.